 Teachers and Administrators

 EducationCity enables teachers and administrators to create and set up their own account.
 This allows teachers to upload and manage their own classes, set work and monitor progress with added security.
 We ask teachers for their title, first name, last name, email address, username and password, with the collection of their role and subject interests as optional.

-At all times, within the definition of the Data Protection Act 1998 (DPA), the school and its employees retain the status of Data Controller for the data stored on our cloud service.
+At all times, within the definition of the General Data Protection Regulation (GDPR), the school and its employees retain the status of Data Controller for the data stored on our cloud service.
 The data obtained from the school’s systems always remains in the ownership of the school, or that of the individual (employed) users.
-EducationCity shall be the Data Processor for the purposes of the DPA.
+EducationCity shall be the Data Processor for the purposes of the GDPR.

 When creating a new student account we require a first name, last name, username, password and class, with academic level, date of birth and gender as optional fields.
 It is strongly recommended that this information is securely uploaded directly via your web portal.

 We do not encourage schools to email attachments containing student data to EducationCity, but if you do so, it is the responsibility of the individual concerned to follow their organisation’s internal data protection protocol and ensure either whole email encryption or robust protection of any attachments.

 Following teacher feedback, optional fields have been made available to record useful and relevant data against the student’s name.
 Data is input by the teacher and any work completed by the student (when logged in) is saved and stored against their profile.